bLeYeNk/X1Coin/build_msvc/README.md

-Building Bitcoins Core with Visual Studio
+Building X1coin with Visual Studio
 ========================================

 Introduction
 ---------------------
-Visual Studio 2022 is minimum required to build Bitcoins Core.
+Visual Studio 2022 is minimum required to build X1coin.

 Solution and project files to build with `msbuild` or Visual Studio can be found in the `build_msvc` directory.

-To build Bitcoins Core from the command-line, it is sufficient to only install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) component.
+To build X1coin from the command-line, it is sufficient to only install the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) component.

 The "Desktop development with C++" workload must be installed as well.